SolidLabResearch/query-equivalence-demo/README.md

 `npm run start-solid-server`

-In this demonstration, we will not aggregate the data, but rather focus on the equivalence of a newly registered query with an existing registered query.
+In this demonstration, we will not aggregate the data, but rather focus on the isomorphism of a newly registered query with an existing registered query.
 In case you are interested in the demonstration of the aggregation of the data you can check out [Solid Stream Aggregator Demo](https://github.com/SolidLabResearch/ssa-demo).

 The queries in the aggregator are registered in [RSPQL](https://www.igi-global.com/article/rsp-ql-semantics/129761) syntax.